-From there, after working for an accounting company for a set period of time you’ll have a much better idea as to what you’ll need in order to start a home business and earn money online.
+From there, after working for an accounting company for a set period of time you’ll have a much better idea as to what you’ll need in order to start a home business, become a consultant, and earn money online.

 Here’s a list of four online accounting courses for beginners that will truly help on your path of how to become an accountant.
 We’ve carefully selected the courses below based on researching and comparing metrics such as the highest rated and most reviewed.

 Please note, we haven’t used the following courses, so we recommend reading the reviews posted by students where available.

 Enrolling yourself in an accounting course is a great way to gain a better understanding about the industry, improve the skillset you already have or obtain continuing education that may be required for chartered or certified status.

 There are a range of online accounting courses for beginners or more advanced students at edX, so get yourself enrolled and learning post haste.

 Udemy is widely popular for its useful study materials.
 Your dream of starting a career in accounting can be successful with Udemy as well.
 They have a list of accounting courses with ratings and number of reviews, all of which have a 30 day money back guarantee.